 We set up the Dairy Development Group in 2007.
 The goal of the group is to work in partnership with our dairy farmers who supply us with fresh liquid milk and deliver a sustainable sourcing model that drives production efficiencies through improved animal welfare and reduced environmental impact.

-During 2008, the SDDG pioneered the first carbon footprint measurement system of its kind in the dairy industry.
+In 2008 the SDDG pioneered the first carbon footprint measurement system of its kind in the dairy industry.
 This is the first agricultural carbon footprinting model to be certified by the Carbon Trust and to achieve compliance with PAS 2050 (a supply chain measurement specification established by Defra and BSI British Standards).
-It has the potential to reduce farmers' energy costs and also their carbon footprint by 10% a year.
+It has the potential to reduce farmers' energy costs and, as a result, improve their overall farm efficiency.

-Sainsbury’s has launched its Dairy Development Group in Northern Ireland in a move which will strengthen the partnership between the supermarket and the local milk sector.
-This group will consist of a dedicated pool of farmers producing milk specifically for Sainsbury’s stores in Northern Ireland.
-Pictured at the launch is Andrew Nethercott, group commercial director Dale Farm, head of sustainability, agriculture and health at Sainsbury's Annie Graham, dairy farmer David Wilson from Newtownabbey and Emma Metcalf-King, senior buyer, milk and eggs for Sainsbury's.
+In 2009, Sainsbury’s launched the Dairy Development Group in Northern Ireland to help strengthen further the partnership between the supermarket and the local milk sector.
+This group consists of a dedicated pool of dairy farmers producing milk specifically for Sainsbury’s stores in Northern Ireland.

 After a member vote, the group moved to a pricing model unique to dairy farmers supplying Sainsbury’s with fresh liquid milk.
 Rather than being paid a price set by the open market, we started paying our farmers via a cost of production model.
 This model makes sure that the price we pay our farmers for the milk they produce reflects farmers’ costs and isn’t influenced by us at any level.